MileHacker Logo

 Optimal Travel Periods

-Manchester features a temperate maritime climate, meaning cool summers and mild winters.
+Manchester features a temperate maritime climate, meaning cool summers and not very cold winters.
 Rainfall occurs throughout the year, so pack for wet weather.

 Manchester's weather remains consistently temperate.
 Temperatures rarely reach extremes, but they do fluctuate.